8 Questions You Should Ask A Potential IB Physics Tutor

 In this blog post, I'd really like to talk about the questions you should ask a potential physics tutor to make sure you're getting value for money.

-If you've done those two things and you still feel you need extra help, then a physics tutor might be something that you're considering.
+If you are still feeling like you need extra help, then a physics tutor might be something that you're considering.

 Let’s think about questions you might ask a potential physics tutor.